caiphuslaka/PLP-ASSIGNMENT-2/README.md

 If your README is long, a table of contents can help users quickly navigate to different sections of the document, especially in larger projects.
 4. Installation Instructions
 Clear, step-by-step instructions on how to install and set up the project.
 This is crucial for new users or developers who want to run the project locally.
-If there are any dependencies (e.g., specific libraries or tools), they should be listed and explained.
+If there are any dependencies (e.g. specific libraries or tools), they should be listed and explained.
 5. Usage
 Provide examples or code snippets demonstrating how to use the project.
 This could include basic usage, configuration examples, or command-line options.
 Include any relevant screenshots, GIFs, or videos to make it easier to understand.